Chapter 4: Residential Life

-The office of Housing and Residential Education provides a comprehensive development program for students living in University residential units.
-In partnership with faculty and staff from across the University, residential education professionals work to build a living-learning community where values of scholarship and leadership are nurtured in a culture of collegiality.
-Residential education staff effect interactions among students and faculty and support students’ scholarly pursuits.
+Housing and Residential Experience provides a comprehensive development program for students living in University residential units.
+In partnership with faculty and staff from across the University, Residential Experience professionals work to build a living-learning community where values of scholarship and leadership are nurtured in a culture of collegiality.
+Residential Experience staff effect interactions among students and faculty and support students’ scholarly pursuits.
 Values of civility, accountability, discovery, and celebration are at work in Vanderbilt’s residential community.

-The office of Housing and Residential Education employs a compassionate group of upperclass, graduate, and professional students as resident advisers (RAs) head residents (HRs), graduate area coordinators, and program coordinators.
+Housing and Residential Experience employs a compassionate group of upper division, graduate, and professional students as resident advisers (RAs) head residents (HRs), and graduate area coordinators (GACs).
 Professional, in-residence staff supervise the student staff.
-The collective residence-life staff, in cooperation with Vanderbilt Student Government (VSG) and other campus partners, organizes and coordinates social, educational, and recreational programs throughout the residences.
+The collective Residential Experience staff, in cooperation with Vanderbilt Student Government (VSG) and other campus partners, organizes and coordinates social, educational, and recreational programs throughout the residences.

-In general, first-year students are housed separately from upperclass students.
-When there is insufficient space in the designated first-year-student housing system or in special situations, first-year students may be housed with upperclass students.
-All undergraduates make housing arrangements through the office of Housing and Residential Education in Branscomb Quadrangle.
+In general, first-year students are housed separately from upper division students.
+When there is insufficient space in the designated first-year-student housing system or in special situations, first-year students may be housed with upper division students.
+All undergraduates make housing arrangements through Housing and Residential Experience in Branscomb Quadrangle.

 First-Year Student Assignments

-Procedures for first-year student housing assignments will usually be posted on the Housing and Residential Education website by no later than February 1, of the year in which students will enter the University.
+Procedures for first-year student housing assignments will usually be posted on the Housing and Residential Experience website by no later than February 1, of the year in which students will enter the University.

 Admission to the University does not guarantee assignment to a particular type of room or building.
 Further, the University population is fluid, and demand for housing may change considerably in a relatively short period of time.
-In circumstances in which the number of first-year students enrolled exceeds the number of spaces for first-year students in regular rooms, it may be necessary to house students in triple rooms, in single rooms, in upperclass areas, in apartments, or in alternative accommodations (such as study rooms on residential floors) for a few weeks, for a semester, or for the entire first year.
+In circumstances in which the number of first-year students enrolled exceeds the number of spaces for first-year students in regular rooms, it may be necessary to house students in triple rooms, in single rooms, in upper division areas, in apartments, or in alternative accommodations (such as study rooms on residential floors) for a few weeks, for a semester, or for the entire first year.